Oyewole Folarin loves writing greeting-card messages and helping others find the words they need for life's special moments.

 I appreciate your time and efforts.
 I will miss you and hope you will keep in touch with me from time to time.
 Farewell!

-Sample Thank-You and Farewell Messages to a Colleague That's Leaving
+Heartfelt Goodbyes to a Coworker: Thank-You and Farewell Messages to a Colleague Who's Leaving

 A farewell note is called for when someone retires, transfers to another company, or resigns.
-Below, you'll find some ideas on what to write or say to your colleagues and workplace friends that are leaving.
-Use these to inspire your heartfelt goodbyes.
+Below, you'll find some ideas on what to write or say to your colleagues and workplace friends who are leaving.
+Use these to inspire your heartfelt farewell messages.

 - I've learned a lot working with you these past years.
 I know you'll be successful in your new position.
 Thank you and farewell, friend!